MS Access: SetAttr Statement

 SetAttr path, attributes

-attributes are the attributes that you'd like to attribute to the file.
+The attributes that you'd like to set for the file.
 Attributes can be the following values:

 VB Constant Value Explanation vbNormal 0 Normal (default) vbReadOnly 1 Read-only vbHidden 2 Hidden vbSystem 4 System file vbArchive 32 File has been changed since last backup vbAlias 64 File name is an alias (Macintosh only)